 HITCON Community Coordinator / DEVCORE CEO

 Alan is HITCON CTF team manager.
 He works in Mediatek IT department.
 His job is to harden enterprise systems and handle cyber security incidents.
-Also he promote IoT chip applications.
-He previously job was in a ChungHwa Telecom being a security system architect , planning incident handling procedure for security department and planning cloud services for cloud department .
+Also he promotes IoT chip applications.
+His previous job was in ChungHwa Telecom being a security system architect , planning incident handling procedure for security department and planning cloud services for cloud department .

 Jeremy Chiu (aka Birdman) is a co-founder at CyCarrier/CyCraft Technology Cooperation.
 He has more than fifteen years of experience with Malware analysis, Machine Learning, CTI research and focusing on kernel technologies for both the Win32 and Linux platforms.
 In Taiwan, he is recognized as a very senior anti-malware programmer and early pioneer in APT research.
 He and Benson founded Xecure Lab in 2011 providing digital forensics and APT detection solution, then in 2014, Xecure Lab was acquired by Israeli-American Company Verint Systems.
 For many years, he was a contracted law enforcement instructor at intelligence agencies in Taiwan, and fre/quently gave talks at security conferences like DEFCON, SyScan, HITCON, AVTokyo, HTICA and OWASP Asia.

 Chen-Mou Cheng programs and teaches cryptography.
 He has taught at National Taiwan University, Technische Universität Darmstadt, Kyushu University, and Osaka University.
 He is now an associate professor at Kanazawa University (and an adjunct associate professor at National Taiwan University).